chr15m/cljs-minecraft-websocket/README.md

 /connect IP-ADDRESS:3000
 ```

-Then edit `minerepl.cljs` to add lines like this:
+Then edit `sandbox.cljs` to add lines like this:

 ```clojure
 (send-command "setblock ~2 ~2 ~2 emerald_block")